Wh1t3Rh1n0/ssh-phone-home/README.md

 		cd /opt
 		git clone https://github.com/Wh1t3Rh1n0/ssh-phone-home

-Modify /opt/ssh-phone-home/phone-home.sh to point to your C&C's IP/hostname.

-Example:

-		CNC_IP=8.8.8.8

-Setup the drop box by running the setup script on that machine:

-		bash /opt/ssh-phone-home/setup-drop-box.sh

-Copy the drop box's public SSH key to /opt/ssh-phone-home/id_rsa.pub on the C&C.

-		scp /opt/ssh-phone-home/id_rsa.pub root@[CNC-IP]:/opt/ssh-phone-home/

-Setup the C&C server by running the C&C setup script on that machine:
+Run the setup script on the CNC:

-		bash /opt/ssh-phone-home/setup-cnc.sh
+        cd /opt/ssh-phone-home
+        ./setup-cnc-v2

 This script will make the following changes to your C&C machine:

-* Create the non-root user "dropbox", that the drop box will connect as.
+* Create a non-root user, that the drop box will use to connect.
-* Import drop box's public SSH key for SSH login without a password.
+* Generate an SSH key allowing the drop box to login without a password.
-* Configure SSH to run on port 443 as well as the default port 22.
+* Configure the SSH server to run on port 443 as well as the default port 22.
+* Configure the SSH server to allow root to login with a password.

+Run the setup script on the drop box:

+		cd /opt/ssh-phone-home
+		./setup-drop-box-v2

 C&C Command Reference